 “Aminos” refers to amino acids, which, on a fundamental level, are what proteins are made of.
 There are 20 different types of amino acids, 9 of which are essential to the human body but cannot be produced by our systems.
 Amino acids help build and maintain muscle tissues, but also play a role in your immune system, metabolism, heart health, and brain function.
-In order to get the amino acids our bodies can’t manufacture, we must ingest them, most commonly in the form of animal protein (including meat, eggs, and dairy), but they can also be derived from other sources, like quinoa, or combinations of nuts and seeds.
+In order to get the amino acids our bodies can’t manufacture, we must ingest them, most commonly in the form of animal protein (including meat, eggs, and dairy), but they can also be derived from other sources, like quinoa (part of the reason it’s considered a superfood), or combinations of nuts and seeds.

 So Are Liquid Aminos a Supplement?

 No. They’re an ingredient or condiment primarily used for their flavor, often as an alternative to soy sauce, but to add savory notes in all sorts of dishes—and they also happen to be fairly healthy.
 In order to get a significant nutritional benefit from them alone, you would need to eat massive quantities of liquid aminos, which would also mean ingesting massive quantities of salt, but it’s not a bad idea to incorporate them in place of table salt or soy sauce where you can, especially if you can’t eat gluten (see more on that below).